 Just as there are plants to avoid, there are varieties of fruit and vegetable plants to add, such as peppers, cucumbers, and broccoli.
 Plant some apple, orange and peach trees; there’s nothing like pulling a piece of fruit from a branch, washing off the bug spray and taking a bite.

 Plants and herbs known to keep mice and other rodents away include:

 You don’t have to give up the garden to keep mice and rats out of your yard, you just have to be mindful of the plants to avoid putting in your garden.
-If you have your heart set on green beans, peas, or tulips, set a humane trap next to the garden and read up on pest control best practices.
+If you have your heart set on green beans, peas, or tulips, set a quick-kill trap next to the garden and read up on pest control best practices.
 These are all options you’ll have to weigh or the rats and mice will play.

 Arnie Dorr is a landscaper and gardener who prides himself on being eco-friendly.
 He maintains a garden and green lawn without using chemicals.
 His garden is filled with herbs and native plants that attract pollinators.

 Every year, rats and mice enter 20 million U.S. homes uninvited.
 They reproduce rapidly, and can cost thousands of dollars in damages and extermination costs.
 They can ruin equipment, spoil food and start fires by chewing on wires.

 We’ve trapped millions (seriously, millions) of rats and mice and the knowledge of what it takes to achieve success is highlighted in this guide.